 Day 9: Postojna, Slovenia & Venice, Italy

 In the morning, enjoy a private visit to Postojnia Caves.
 After, the train heads south onto the 3-mile causeway across the Venice Lagoon and into Venice Santa Lucia station located on the Grand Canal, arriving after lunch.

-Say farewell to the train crew and transfer by boat to the five-star Danieli hotel for a two-night stay.
+Say farewell to the train crew and transfer to the five-star Luna Baglioni Hotel for a two-night stay.
 The hotel enjoys a spectacular location and is only a short stroll from St Mark’s Square, the Doge’s Palace and the Bridge of Sighs.

 Day 10: Venice, Italy

 Venice is a truly captivating and romantic place; its unrivaled beauty takes away the breath of first time visitors and regulars alike.
 We have the opportunity to take a walking tour around the highlights of this spectacular city.
 Walk through the winding lanes beside the Grand Canal to St. Mark’s Square, which for 1,000 years was the heart of Venetian life.
 We also see St. Mark’s Basilica and stroll through the Rialto Market.
 A trip to Venice would not be complete without a gondola ride along Venice’s famous canals (we include a 30-minute gondola in the program).